Joe Guymala

 Joe Guymala (born 1969) is an Aboriginal Australian artist and musician of the Burdoh clan of the Kunwinjku people, known for his paintings on bark, paper and memorial poles known as lorrkkon.

-Biography
+Early life, music, and other activities

-Joe Guymala was born in 1969 at Manmoyi outstation about 100 mi east of Gunbalanya, Northern Territory.
+Joe Guymala was born in 1969 at Manmoyi outstation, about 100 mi east of Gunbalanya, Northern Territory.

 Guymala is a skilled musician and toured across Australia with both the Mimih and Nabarlek bands before turning to painting.
 Guymala wrote many songs about traditional stories and country in his time as a musician.
 Guymala also worked as a member of the Warddeken Rangers where he controlled feral animals, protected rock art sites, and managed controlled burns of country.

 Career

 Guymala began painting in 2010, influenced by his grandfather Namerredje Guymala who painted on barks and rock shelters.
 Guymala's early works are characteristic of traditional Kunwinjku style and feature a mixture of rarrk (cross-hatching) and rock-art style to portray kangaroos, fish, crows, and mimihs.
 It did not take long for Guymala to begin experimenting with different forms creating his own interpretation of single line rarrk using unrefined ochres.
 Guymala has mastered the art of painting with manyilk, a thin sedge brush to apply line after line, layer upon layer to his compositions.
 Guymala's work is often considered playful and features his day-to-day life out bush.
 He paints primarily for Injalak Arts in Gunbalanya.